ARC module

 -----END PRIVATE KEY-----]]

-redis.call('HMSET', 'ARC_KEYS', 'myselector.example.com', key)
+redis.call('HMSET', 'arc_keys', 'myselector.example.com', key)

-Using maps
+Using maps for selectors and paths

 # local.d/arc.conf